 (b) obtaining a waiver of the requirement from USCIS.

 Even if the residency requirement is fulfilled or waived, if the visiting scholar enters the U.S. on another J-1, he/she may be subject to the 2-year home residence requirement again.
 For example, an exchange visitor comes to the U.S. as a J-1 Short Term Scholar in 2014 and then returns for a second program as a Short Term Scholar in 2015.
 They may now be subject to the two-year rule twice.
-To overcome the requirement, they would then need to stay outside of the U.S. for four years, or get two waivers – one for each program.

 Note regarding current J status holders: Current J status holders who plan to seek a waiver must contact the OISS in regards to their visa status before beginning the waiver process, as it could impact their eligibility for J-status extensions.